Peanut Butter And Jelly Overnight Oats

 1. Serve with fresh berries and peanut butter drizzle on top.

-• Fresh Fruit: Fresh raspberries, sliced strawberries, or fresh blueberries are delicious on top of this overnight oats recipe.
+• Fresh fruit: Fresh raspberries, sliced strawberries, or fresh blueberries are delicious on top of this overnight oats recipe.

 • Chocolate: Take this peanut butter overnight oats to the next level with mini chocolate chips.